-The displaced populations are Teduray, indigenous peoples residing in Sitios Nuling, Dakeluan, Walow, Ideng, and Furo Wagey.
+The displaced populations are Teduray, indigenous peoples (IPs) residing in Sitios Nuling, Dakeluan, Walow, Ideng, and Furo Wagey.
 On 31 July, members of the barangay council facilitated an assembly with the affected population to discuss issues and concerns.
 Farming activities of the IDPs have been disrupted, which has prevented them from harvesting activities.
 Some have reported lost and/or destroyed properties, and loss of farm animals.
 There are also reported cases of common ailments such as flu, cough and fever.

-The barangay and municipal LGUs have provided food to the IDPs.
-The AFP and the PNP have deployed troops in displacement sites so that the IDPs can visit and harvest their crops for a week, beginning on 01 August.
+The barangay and municipal local government units (LGUs) have provided food to the IDPs.
+The AFP and the Philippines National Police (PNP) have deployed troops in displacement sites so that the IDPs can visit and harvest their crops for a week, beginning on 01 August.
 However, the IDPs have said that this is not enough time to complete their harvesting activities, which presents a problem since farming is their main source of income.